bcobo/SIRENA/doc/SIRENA.rst

         **b) 0-padding:**

         Second, instead of obtaining the energy through the scalar product of the short pulse and the corresponding short optimal filter (built with a reduced-length template), the full filter (built from a high resolution-long template) is always used, but it is padded with 0s after the short pulse length.
-If :option:`PulseLength` < :option:`OFLength`, 0-padding will be run.
+If :option:`OFLengthNotPadded` < :option:`OFLength`, 0-padding will be run (filter will be padded with zeros from :option:`OFLengthNotPadded` onwards).

         .. figure:: images/0-padding.png
             :align: center